 Avoid hard and chewy foods

-Any food that forces you to chew or to exert pressure on the afflicted area is a sure way to make your life miserable.
+If you already have a toothache, any food that forces you to chew or exert pressure on the afflicted area is a sure way to make your life miserable.
 If you can crush it with a fork it’s probably soft enough to eat without causing you any severe pain.
-A baked potato is perfect, since it’s so soft you’ll barely have to chew at all, soup is also a great choice just like yogurt, spaghetti, and cottage cheese.
+Soft foods like baked potato are perfect since it’s so soft you’ll barely have to chew at all, soup is also a great choice just like yogurt, spaghetti, and cottage cheese.